 Students and Post-Docs Who Want to Work in My Research Group

 Great!
 I would love to see how we can work together.
 Please contact me if you are already a student, resident, or facutly at the University of Maryland School of Medicine, UMB, UMBC, College Park, or elsewhere in the University of Maryland system.
-However, if you are not currently a student or post-bacc, and are looking for an appointment at the University of Maryland, I unfortunately can't help you, and have no information about paid or volunteer positions.
+However, if you are not currently a student, resident, or post-bacc, and you are looking for an appointment at the University of Maryland, I unfortunately can't help you.
+I have no information about paid positions or volunteer positions.
 Instead, please follow the admissions process at the University of Maryland.

 - Miguel Ossandon, 2009, PhD Student, visual sensory substitution